 Arizona Felony Classifications and Penalties

-There are six different classes of felonies ranging from most to least severe:
+The six different felony classes, ranging from most to least serious, are:

 - Class 1 Felonies